 As a small business, a personalized customer experience is key to building lasting, trusted relationships with your customers.
 Plus, personalization can be the differentiator when it comes to bigger competition.
 With Customer 360, you and your teams can pull data on who your customers are, what their needs are, and why they’re using your business.
 In turn, you’ll better serve customers — whether that means solving their problems more easily, sending them personalized messages, or selling to them based on their needs — and you’ll outshine your bigger competitors who may not be marketing, selling, or servicing with a personalized touch.

 3. Make it easy for your business to scale and grow

 Companies that grow, meet and exceed customer expectations.
 Unfortunately, this is exactly the struggle small businesses face — according to our research, 58% of SMB leaders say meeting customer experience expectations is a challenge for growth over the next two years.

 So, how does your small business meet customer expectations and grow?
 With technology, it’s much easier.
 But even if your small business is using a lot of different apps to market, sell, and support customers, what happens when you grow out of those apps?
 It can be very costly and disruptive to rip and replace all these systems.

 Hoping to get started?
-If you’re a one-to-two person team, start on Salesforce Essentials — our CRM designed for small business with teams 1-20 people.
+If you’re a one-to-two-person team, start on Salesforce Essentials — our CRM designed for small businesses with teams 1-20 people.
 With it, you’ll get sales and service in one CRM application.
 For more mature small businesses with established processes or custom workflows, check out our portfolio of solutions that can fit your specific business needs.